 For specific insights on how travel and tourism marketers can approach this transition, we spoke to Nicole Stahlecker, VP of Integrated Client Solutions at Basis Technologies.
 With over a decade of agency and digital media expertise—and extensive experience in travel and tourism advertising—Nicole brings a wealth of knowledge to this discussion.
-Read on for her top recommendations for travel and tourism marketers as they approach privacy-first advertising in 2024.
+Read on for her top recommendations for travel and tourism marketers as they approach privacy-first advertising in 2025.

 Nicole Stahlecker: So many travel and tourism marketers are sitting on a goldmine of first-party data.
 The problem?
 It’s often housed in distinct platforms across tons of different third-party vendors, rather than centralized in a customer data platform (CDP).
 Because that data is so disparate, marketers can’t action it collaboratively, or easily confirm when and how consent for it was given, since different platforms have different levels of privacy consent.
 This becomes particularly challenging for teams operating internationally, and as a result, they end up using only a limited amount of the data available to them and actioning it on the strictest of levels to ensure they’re meeting all data privacy regulations and requirements.

 The first is to clean up existing data so that it’s organized and usable from a customer data privacy standpoint.
 This might include working with vendors and platforms to gain access to that data, and/or investing in a CDP.
-The second step is to come up with a plan for how to collect and house first-party data in a clean and organized way moving forward, so advertisers they can use it in future campaigns.
+The second step is to come up with a plan for how to collect and house first-party data in a clean and organized way moving forward, so advertisers can use it in future campaigns.

 NS: When it comes to cookieless targeting, contextual targeting is key for travel and tourism marketers.
 There’s never going to be anything that beats that age-old marketing adage of putting your message in front of the right person, in the right place, and at the right time, and when it comes to those objectives, contextual targeting never lets us down.
 For example, tour companies know that the people most likely to book a tour are already going to be looking at other relevant information for that destination.
-By placing ads strategically near content about that location (such as on a travel blog that explores best times to book for that destination), advertisers can ensure they’re connecting with the right audience at a time when they’re likely in a decision-making mindset.
+By placing ads strategically near content about that location (such as on a travel blog that explores best times to book for that destination), advertisers can ensure they’re connecting with target audiences at a time when they’re likely in a decision-making mindset.

 NS: Sure!
 First, let’s imagine you’re a museum, and you have one location in a single destination.
 When it comes to targeting, you might take want to advantage of geotargeted digital out-of-home ads to capture the attention of tourists who are physically walking around near your museum and might be enticed by these displays.